platform-system-interface/intel_fw/README.md

 `--`; i.e., to print the general help, invoke `cargo run --relase -- -h`, or, for a subcommand, e.g. `cargo run --relase -- me clean -h`.

+## Caveats

+be careful with sizes; always check to avoid potentially large worloads

+## Notes

+gen 3 directory modules start aligned at 0x20 boundary

+hashes are for _metadata_; in LE notation

 ## TODOs

 - [ ] sync up; <https://github.com/corna/me_cleaner> has another patch that